ycexiao/scikit-package/news/entry-point-skpkg.rst

 **Added:**

-* no news added: prev new entry pt for scikit-package manuscript created.
+* Add entry point of ``package create manuscript`` to create a LaTex manuscript template.

 **Changed:**